ninmonkey/NewspaperWebComics/README.md

 # todo

+- timed failure if thread is timing out eg. exception
 - screenshot for github
 - auto-free space in /cache/ as needed
+- optionally: specify order of comics displayed
 - module js pattern
     - de-duplicate code in js init handlers
     - unused: handle_swap(), init()

+- generate_js
+    - use more data: title, alt, src,

 - why does image['title'] fail?
     - allow it to be optional like `alt`